 Little known, and now very rare, Mann lathes were built by the short-lived (1885 - 1905) Charles A. Mann Company of Providence, Rhode Island.
-The example shown below, 6-inch centre height and 24-inches between centres, was of utterly conventional design with a decently wide and deep bed with four sets of V-ways , two for the tailstock and a separate pair for the long saddle - the latter able to be spanned past the headstock and so bring the centrally positioned cross slide right up to the spindle nose.
-As was common on similar, lower-priced machines, only a cross slide was offered as standard, the assembly being arranged (as was the fashion for a time in the late 1800s) with a hinge at the back that allowed the front to be elevated for coarse setting of the cutting tool.
+The three examples shown below all appear to be of sound construction with careful detailing of minor parts and - evident in the very original, well-preserved second machine shown - a excellent cosmetic finish.
+All were backgeared and screwcutting with a 6-inch centre height and accepted 24-inches between centres.
+Of utterly conventional design for the time, their beds were decently wide and deep with four sets of V-ways , two for the tailstock and a separate pair for the long saddle - the latter able to be spanned past the headstock and so bring the cross slide, centrally positioned on the saddle, right up to the spindle nose.
+As was common on similar, lower-priced machines, only a cross slide was fitted as standard, the assembly being arranged (as was the fashion for a time in the late 1800s) with a hinge at the back that allowed the front to be elevated for coarse setting of the cutting tool.
 As this introduced a lot of unnecessary flexibility for very little gain, the idea was soon abandoned.

 Power cross-feed was fitted, engaged by a push-pull knob with a direct mechanical drive, there being no clutch to soften the engagement or act as a safety override.